ubcofood/skipthelineapp/README.md

    - exportanalytics() --> export analytics
 ```
 ## How to run the program?
-1. Before running the program, install the python and flask enviroment, make sure they are updated to the latest version.
+1. Before running the program, install the python and flask environments and make sure they are updated to the latest version.
 The python interpreter version cannot be earlier than 3.11.
-To install flask and their python dependencies, checkout https://flask.palletsprojects.com/en/2.2.x/installation/.
+To install flask and its python dependencies, check out https://flask.palletsprojects.com/en/2.2.x/installation/.

 1. Download the project files from the repository, open the project folder in your code editor/IDE.
-2. In terminal, type the following commands to preconfigure the enviroment
+2. In terminal, type the following commands to preconfigure the environment
 ```
- #start envirnoment
+ #start environment
  env\scripts\activate.bat

  #add packages